 The SWAK toothbrush offers you the chance to brush your teeth whenever and wherever you want, even out of the house as you neither need water nor toothpaste.
 You’re no longer chained to the sink; the SWAK toothbrush is used flexibly in many situations: whilst watching television, or at the computer, in the car…actually anywhere and everywhere!

-Teeth cleaning with the SWAK toothbrush is carried out using the “swing technique”.
-The bristle head is moved gently over each tooth’s surface close to the neck ensuring existing plaque bacteria colonies are removed (disorganised) and therefore rendered harmless: no toothpaste necessary!
+Cleaning your teeth with the SWAK toothbrush is carried out using the “swing technique”.
+The brush head is moved gently over each tooth’s surface close to the neck ensuring existing plaque bacteria colonies are removed (disorganised) and therefore rendered harmless: no toothpaste necessary!

 To change the taste of the miswak wood, a drop of tooth oil can be dripped onto the SWAK head.